-Almora is famous for its rich culture, mystic views of the Himalayas and mesmerizing blend of nature and people there.
-Bal Mithai is a famous and local sweet in Almora.
-Crank’s Ridge, a popular spot of Hippie’s Movement in the 1960s is a few kilometers from Almora, at Kasar Devi village.
+Almora is famous for its rich culture, mystic views of the Himalayas, and mesmerizing blend of nature and people.
+Bal Mithai is a well-known and local sweet in Almora.
+Crank’s Ridge, a popular spot of Hippie’s Movement in the 1960s, is a few kilometers from Almora, at Kasar Devi village.

 Jageshwar Dham is 37 km from Kasar Devi.
 Shared taxis go via Kasar Devi from Almora to Jageshwar but are irregular.
 Hiring a private cab is the better option until Jageshwar if you’re non-solo traveling.

 Yes, it is.
-Kasar Devi is one of the three places on the planet Earth under the impact of magnetic fields responsible for holding Van Allen Belts.
-Due to these fields, here you get a magical, peaceful and relaxing experience.
+Kasar Devi is one of the three places on Earth under the impact of magnetic fields responsible for holding Van Allen Belts.
+Due to these fields, you get a magical, peaceful, and relaxing experience here.